fabiofortkamp/engsymbols/README.md

 engsymbols
 ==========

 This is a LaTeX package to facilitate writing of documents containing many engineering symbols and notations in a concise manner.
-For example, the divergent of a vector x could be writen as `$\divergent{x}$`, instead of `$\nabla \vec{x}$`.
+For example, the divergent of a vector x could be writen as `$\divergentv{x}$`, instead of `$\nabla \cdot \vec{x}$`.

-The main features of engsymbols are:

-1. Like said avobe, definition of common shortcuts for operations
-2. Definition of new units (for the [siunitx](http://www.ctan.org/pkg/siunitx) package) that are common enough in engineering: mass per unit volume (kg/m^3), molar mass (kg/kmol) etc
-3. Definition of dimensionless numbers such as Reynolds, Nusselt etc
+Please refer to the PDF file for a complete documentation.

+`engsymbols` is a very simple package and it's in early development.
+Both the code and documentation will be greatly improved.

+# Installation

+Download this repository as a zip file (or clone this repository) and run latex on the `engsymbols.ins` file and follow the instructions.
+If you are not familiar with the command line, open this file in your LaTeX editor and compile it as you would compile a normal LaTeX document.
+This will create the file `engsymbols.sty` (in the same directory of the other files) which you can place inside the folder of the LaTeX document you are working on.
+You can then write `\usepackage{engsymbols}`.

+If there is already a file `engsymbols.sty` in the directory, the compilation process will complain, and ask you if you want to overwrite it.
+If you are not using a terminal, you may not be able to input the answer, so it's better to remove the `.sty` file before compiling again.

+Alternatively, search for your LaTeX distribution help system on how to install files globally.
+I may add these instructions here later.